Stuttgart Rack Railway Explained

 - 1984: Centenary celebrations and last school run on the traditional rack railway route by motor coach 104 and demonstration car 120.

-- 1989: Replacement of the former swinging leaf doors on the ZT4 by appropriate external swing out doors on the DT8.
+- 1989: Replacement of the former swinging leaf doors on the ZT4.1 by appropriate external swing out doors on the DT8.

-- 1992: Sale of display car 117 (built 1896) to the Härtsfeld Museum Railway (HMB) in Neresheim.
-Hitherto it had been displayed by a private collector as a monument.
-The museum employs it today as narrow gauge passenger vehicle on its own line.
+- 1992: Passenger carriage 117 (built in 1896) was sold to the museum railway in Neresheim, having been owned by a private collector since 1983.
+The museum employs it today as a narrow gauge passenger carriage on its own line.[20]

-- 1994: Extension of the route at the top of the line to the Albplatz to improve the connection to the Stadtbahn.
+- 1994: The top of the line was extended to Albplatz to improve connections to the Stadtbahn.[13]

 - 2002: Reopening of the rebuilt terminal and bridge at the entirely redesigned and modernized Marienplatz[13] (6 December).